AndreasAmMueller/Huawei-HiLink/README.md

 - Firebug <- Thanks!
 To catch all these crazy POST Statements...

 ## Bugs / Issues
-Please report bugs to [Issues | AM.WD / HiLink-Control](https://git.am-wd.de/AM.WD/HiLink-Control/issues)
+Please report bugs to [Bitbucket | Issues](https://bitbucket.org/BlackyPanther/huawei-hilink/issues)

 ## Known Bugs (not fixed in near future)
 - Missing command to switch modes